fenago/R-Programming/md/Lab_2.md

 #### Scatterplot

-Two continuous variables are a good candidate for a scatterplot, which is created using `geom_point()` in ggplot2.
-You can also create scatterplots using
-`geom_ jitter()`.
-Using `jitter` instead of
-`point` adds a small amount of noise (tiny on the order of decimals) to each observation, spreading them out from one another slightly so they\'re easier to see.

 We can create a scatterplot with the `wt` and `mpg` variables from `mtcars` using the following code:

 ```
 ggplot(mtcars, aes(wt, mpg)) + geom_point()